shipperhq/module-shipper/README.md

 Support
 -------
 If you have any issues with this extension, open an issue on [GitHub](https://github.com/shipperhq/module-shipper/issues).
-Alternatively you can contact us via email as support@shipperhq.com or via our website https://shipperhq.com/contact
+Alternatively you can contact us via email at support@shipperhq.com or via our website https://shipperhq.com/contact

 Contribution
 ------------